praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 The following value comparison operators are available:

-***Equal:*** The condition returns true if the two values are equal using a non-strict comparison (in JavaScript, the == operator).
+**Equal:** The condition returns true if the two values are equal using a non-strict comparison (in JavaScript, the == operator).
 The values may be of any type.
-When typing a word like /_true_/, /_false_/, /_null_/, or /_undefined_/ into a value field, the word is compared as a string and is not be converted to its JavaScript equivalent.
+When typing a word like _true_, _false_, _null_, or _undefined_ into a value field, the word is compared as a string and is not be converted to its JavaScript equivalent.

-***Does Not Equal:*** The condition returns true if the two values are not equalusing a non-strict comparison (in JavaScript, the != operator).
+**Does Not Equal:** The condition returns true if the two values are not equalusing a non-strict comparison (in JavaScript, the != operator).
 The values may be of any type.
-When typing a word like /_true_/, /_false_/, /_null_/, or /_undefined_/ into a value field, the word is compared as a string and is not be converted to its JavaScript equivalent.
+When typing a word like _true_, _false_, _null_, or _undefined_ into a value field, the word is compared as a string and is not be converted to its JavaScript equivalent.

-***Contains:*** The condition returns true if the first value contains the second value.
+**Contains:** The condition returns true if the first value contains the second value.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning false.

-***Does Not Contain:*** The condition returns true if the first value does not contain the second value.
+**Does Not Contain:** The condition returns true if the first value does not contain the second value.
 Numbers are converted to strings.
 Any value other than a number or string will result in the condition returning true.

-***Starts With:*** The condition returns true if the first value starts with the second value.
+**Starts With:** The condition returns true if the first value starts with the second value.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning false.

-***Does Not Start With:*** The condition returns true if the first value does not start with the second value.
+**Does Not Start With:** The condition returns true if the first value does not start with the second value.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning true.

-***Ends With:*** The condition returns true if the first value ends with the second value.
+**Ends With:** The condition returns true if the first value ends with the second value.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning false.

-***Does Not End With:*** The condition returns true if the first value does not end with the second value.
+**Does Not End With:** The condition returns true if the first value does not end with the second value.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning true.

-***Matches Regex:*** The condition returns true if the first value matches the regular expression.
+**Matches Regex:** The condition returns true if the first value matches the regular expression.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning false.

-***Does Not Match Regex:*** The condition returns true if the first value does not match the regular expression.
+**Does Not Match Regex:** The condition returns true if the first value does not match the regular expression.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning true.

-***Is Less Than:*** The condition returns true if the first value is less than the second value.
+**Is Less Than:** The condition returns true if the first value is less than the second value.
 Strings representing numbers are converted to numbers.
 Any value other than a number or a convertible string result in the condition returning false.

-***Is Less Than Or Equal To:*** The condition returns true if the first value is less than or equal to the second value.
+**Is Less Than Or Equal To:** The condition returns true if the first value is less than or equal to the second value.
 Strings representing numbers are converted to numbers.
 Any value other than a number or a convertible string result in the condition returning false.

-***Is Greater Than:*** The condition returns true if the first value is greater than the second value.
+**Is Greater Than:** The condition returns true if the first value is greater than the second value.
 Strings representing numbers are converted to numbers.
 Any value other than a number or a convertible string result in the condition returning false.

-***Is Greater Than Or Equal To:*** The condition returns true if the first value is greater than or equal to the second value.
+**Is Greater Than Or Equal To:** The condition returns true if the first value is greater than or equal to the second value.
 Strings representing numbers are converted to numbers.
 Any value other than a number or a convertible string result in the condition returning false.

-***Is True:*** The condition returns true if the value is a boolean with the value of true.
+**Is True:** The condition returns true if the value is a boolean with the value of true.
 The value you provide is not converted to a boolean if it is any other type.
 Any value other than a boolean with the value of true results in the condition returning false.

-***Is Truthy:*** The condition returns true if the value is true after being converted to a boolean.
+**Is Truthy:** The condition returns true if the value is true after being converted to a boolean.
 See [MDN’s Truthy documentation](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) for examples of truthy values.

-***Is False:*** The condition returns true if the value is a boolean with the value of false.
+**Is False:** The condition returns true if the value is a boolean with the value of false.
 The value you provide is not converted to a boolean if it is any other type.
 Any value other than a boolean with the value of false results in the condition returning false.

-***Is Falsy:*** The condition returns true if the value is false after being converted to a boolean.
+**Is Falsy:** The condition returns true if the value is false after being converted to a boolean.
 See [MDN’s Falsy documentation](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) for examples of falsy values.

 #### Variable